 Go to our Life-or-Death Emergency page to see if you are eligible for an appointment at one of our passport agencies and centers.

 Contact the National Passport Information Center.
-A Customer Service Representative will confirm the date your passport was mailed to you, the address to which it was mailed and, if necessary, help you to report the non-receipt of your passport.
+A Customer Service Representative will confirm the date your passport was mailed to you, the address to which it was mailed and, if necessary, help you report that you did not receive your passport.

-You have 90 days from the date your passport was issued to report that you have not yet received it in the mail.
-If you do not report the non-receipt of your passport within 90 days of the issue date, you will be required to reapply and submit the full passport fee.
+You have 90 days from the date your passport was issued to report that you have not yet received it.
+If you do not report it within 90 days, you will be required to reapply and submit the full passport fee.

-Passport Book Only: You may receive your newly issued passport and your citizenship documents in two separate mailings.
-Please contact the National Passport Information Center (NPIC) if you do not receive a second mailing within 10 business days of receiving the first.
+I applied for a passport book only: You may receive your newly-issued passport and your citizenship documents in two separate mailings.
+You may wait 8 weeks after receiving your passport before you receive a second mailing with your citizenship documents.
 We can send your passport book via a 1-2 day delivery service.

-Passport Card Only: You may receive your newly issued passport card and your citizenship documents in two separate mailings.
-Please contact NPIC if you do not receive a second mailing within 10 business days of receiving the first.
+I applied for a passport card only: You may receive your newly-issued passport card and your citizenship documents in two separate mailings.
+You may wait 8 weeks after receiving your passport before you receive a second mailing with your citizenship documents.
 We only send the passport card via First Class Mail.
 We do not send cards via 1-2 day delivery services.

-Passport Book and Card: You may receive three separate mailings; one with your citizenship documents, one with your newly issued passport book, and one with your newly issued passport card.
-Please contact NPIC if you do not receive the second or third mailing within 10 business days of the previous mailing.
+I applied for both a passport book and passport card: You may receive three separate mailings; one with your citizenship documents, one with your newly-issued passport book, and one with your newly-issued passport card.
+You may wait 8 weeks after receiving your passport book before you receive a second and third mailing with your passport card and citizenship documents.